Man accused of trying to open jet's door, attacking crew - KESQ

 A door in a airplane cannot be opened once in flight due to cabin pressure.

-Another flight attendant had noticed that Torres was seen near the door and believed he had tampered with it.
+Another flight attendant had noticed that Torres was seen near the door and believed he had tampered with it, authorities said.
 The crew told the captain that he was a threat and the plane should be landed as soon as possible.

 At that point, prosecutors allege, Torres got out of his seat, approached two flight attendants standing in the aisle, and used the spoon to make stabbing motions, hitting a flight attendant three times in the neck area.